ddiproietto/nontetris/README.md

 You can access localhost:8888 with your browser and play nontetris.

 *Optional: you can minify all the JS in a single file with ./minimizeduettojs.sh .
 You should edit the script to point to the google [closure compiler](https://developers.google.com/closure/compiler/), if you are using debian you can simply install the package libclosure-compiler-java.
-The script puts the minified JS in www/nontetris.js.min.
-You may now edit www/index.html to include only the minified script*
+The script replaces the built JS with a minified one.*

 Emscripten
 ----------